Typhoon Lagoon – Disney Water Park

 Crush ‘n’ Gusher

-Typhoon Lagoon’s newest attraction is also one of its best.
-This attraction is more or less a roller coaster on water.
+Choose between a pineapple, coconut, or banana, and then slide a 400-foot water slide.
+The bands are driven by powerful currents through gradients, sudden twists, and turns through dark and open parts.
+This attraction is a roller coaster on water.
 High-powered water jets not only push you down the slides….sometimes you’ll find yourself going up a slide or two!
 You must be 48″ or taller to experience this ride.

-This is the place for kids at Typhoon Lagoon.
+This is the place for kids at this water park.
 The play area includes a sandy beach, a variety of fountains & sprayers, and small slides.
 Remember, kids must be 48″ or smaller to play here.

 Here you will find snacks, lunch and dinner; located right next to Shark Reef.